 This study assessed the natural fluctuation of compassion and fears of compassion in a multinational community sample across 10 months during the pandemic.
 Compassion increased, whilst fears of compassion decreased during the pandemic, consistent with previous findings from major disasters, where forms of social support become a main resource for coping.
 It is likely that the pandemic, a time of elevated distress and shared human suffering, provided more opportunities for people to respond to distress with compassion.
 In addition, during the pandemic messages received from Governments and Public Health organizations were much about caring for each other.
 Sociodemographic variables influenced these fluctuations in compassion, with healthcare professionals and older adults showing less compassion for others as the pandemic progressed, possibly due to burnout or increased vulnerability to contagion.
 Whilst in terms of fears of compassion, fears were lower in healthcare professionals, those with compassion training, older adults and women.
-Compassion is known to have plasticity and can be trained, hence engaging with compassion focused interventions could offer a resource for coping during large-scale uncontrollable events.
+Compassion is known to have plasticity and can be trained, hence engaging with compassion interventions could offer a resource for coping during large-scale uncontrollable events.
 This could be particularly relevant for healthcare professionals, as a way of promoting emotional regulation and compassionate skills whilst reducing burnout and compassionate fatigue, especially in the face of extended major threatening events, such as the pandemic.

 References